-- Unplug blankets before you get into bed, unless they have a thermostat control for safe all-night use. - Store electric blankets flat, rolled up or loosely folded to prevent damaging the internal wiring. - Test electric blankets every 3 years.
-Age UK or your local fire and rescue service may be able to do this for you.
+- Unplug blankets before you get into bed, unless they have a thermostat control for safe all-night use. - Store electric blankets flat, rolled up or loosely folded to prevent damaging the internal wiring.

-- Try not to buy second-hand blankets and check regularly for wear and tear.
-Replace your blanket when it is more than 10 years old. - Look out for the following symbols which show a blanket is safe to use.
+- Test electric blankets every 3 years.
+Age UK or your local fire and rescue service may be able to do this for you. - Try not to buy secondhand blankets and check regularly for wear and tear.
+Replace your blanket when it is more than 10 years old. - Always follow the manufacturer's instructions. - Look out for the following symbols which show a blanket is safe to use.